 |Puerto San Juan (El Morro), PR|

-Description: Four lighthouses have served to mark the entrance to Puerto San Juan, one of the most important ports in the Spanish Empire.
+Multiple lighthouses have served to mark the entrance to Puerto San Juan, one of the most important ports in the Spanish Empire.
 The first Puerto San Juan Lighthouse, and the first in all of Puerto Rico, entered service on January 1, 1846.
 Built atop the fort’s Austria Bastion, the bastion closest to the bay’s entrance, the lighthouse exhibited a light using five parabolic reflectors.

-After a few years, the concrete tower developed a serious crack around the top of the tower, and it was torn down and replaced with the present three-story tower in 1908.
+By 1905, the concrete tower developed a serious crack around the top of the tower, and it was torn down and replaced with the present three-story tower in 1908.
 The Lighthouse Board adopted a Spanish-influenced design for this brick tower, the top of which is surrounded by a crenellated parapet with an ornamental guardhouse at each corner, similar to those seen on fort.
 A third-order Fresnel lens, manufactured in France by Sautter, Lemonnier, & Cie and equipped with eight flash panels, was installed in the tower’s helical bar lantern room.
 The lens is somewhat unique in that it does not have prisms above or below the central drum.
 A 200-pound weight, suspended in the central column of the tower’s cast-iron spiral staircase, powered a clockwork mechanism that controlled the revolution of the lens.
 An electrical motor replaced this drive mechanism in 1932.
 The total cost for the new lighthouse was $3,961.47.